alex37529/mywsjt/README.md

+#Instruction

+This is software was created by me in order to receive data from WSJT-X written in Python

-## alembic revision --autogenerate -m 'initial'
+### alembic revision --autogenerate -m 'initial'
 ### alembic upgrade head